 There are some great apps out there for tracking progress and recording your workouts.
 Feel free to take advantage of those!
 We only ask that you let others enjoy their cardio high or yoga Zen by refraining from loud, distracting conversations on your phone in our club.

 We’ve provided comfortable chairs in our lobby area, along with Hydromassage lounges in some clubs.
 These are the perfect spots to sit while you scroll through your phone.
 The gym equipment?
 Not so much.
 Please keep the equipment available for active use.
+If you are texting, scrolling, or talking instead of using equipment, don’t be surprised if a staff member politely asks you to move so the equipment will be available for those actively working out.

 Audio and visual equipment is for everyone to enjoy!